adamhatton/pp1-wedding-band/README.md

 ### Testing Technologies

-- [a11y Contrast Checker](https://color.a11y.com/) - used for checking contrast accessiblity
+- [a11y Contrast Checker](https://color.a11y.com/) - used for checking contrast accessibility
 - [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/) - used for validating the CSS stylesheet
 - [W3C HTML validator](https://validator.w3.org/) - used for validating the HTML markup
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - used for analysing the performance, accessibility, best practices and SEO of the website